OneKey-Network/addressability-framework/README.md

 ## [mvp-spec/](/mvp-spec)

-Specifications for a MVP, covering only a single id managed by several operators sharing a common registrable domain (TLD+1, e.g. operator1.prebidsso.com and operator2.prebidsso.com)
+Specifications for a MVP, covering only a single id managed by several operators sharing a common registrable domain (e.g. operator1.prebidsso.com and operator2.prebidsso.com).

 | Document                                                                 | Description                                                                |
 |--------------------------------------------------------------------------|----------------------------------------------------------------------------|